jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspired to have a healthy mix of both.

 ## July
+### July 11th
+- Seems like there are a lot of open research questions in CRDTs that I could plausibly spend *years* working on (e.g. undo operations in CRDTs, encrypted CRDTs using homomorphic encryption)
+- I need to read more about this but it seems like most traditional consensus algorithms require synchronicity from all nodes for them to be considered honest.
+I wonder how we can reconcile this methods like CRDTs that allow for more asynchronous forms of consistency
+	- Is it possible to take advantage of the partially synchronous [[thoughts/system model|system model]] and having CRDT-like behaviour in async modes and Raft/Paxos-like behaviour during synchronous periods for compaction
+	- This is especially important as users will rarely have all (or even supermajority) of their nodes online at any given time.
+Will need to look into variations on Raft that tolerate live membership changes
+		- "The network can partition and recover, and nodes can operate in disconnected mode for some time."

 ### July 10th
 - A lot of good meditations on adoption of tech that gives agency to users at a Hack Night that Rishi hosted :))
 - Currently at another session of the writing circle.
 Good to probably zoom out from a lot of the technical in-the-weeds work and re-orient about what this means for the average consumer